The stories behind Japan's samurai castles

 The idea?
 To understand the aesthetic details, cultural values and historic happenings surrounding these architectural marvels.

-A professor of architectural history at the University of Melbourne, Australia, Mitchelhill has bounced in and out of Japan for the past 30 years for research projects and teaching jobs.
+An architectural historian at the University of Melbourne, Australia, Mitchelhill has bounced in and out of Japan for the past 30 years for research projects and teaching jobs.

 "One of these research projects was a documentation of the reconstruction of Kanazawa Castle," recalls Mitchelhill.